dscnsec/Coding-Arts/IDEA2.md

 .......

 ### *Output Pattern:*
-cityY cityX ..... // the order in whcih guide is going to visit the cities
+cityY cityX ..... // the order in which guide is going to visit the cities

 ### Sample testcase for problem statement 5 :